10 brilliant local family walks

 Cardinham Woods (1.5 miles circular)

-The ancient woodlands of Cardinham Woods are just the place for an autumn outing with a real mix of trees.
-The Lady Vale trail is suitable for all types of wheels (except, we’d warn, kids scooters).
+The ancient woodlands of Cardinham Woods are just the place for a spring outing with a real mix of trees for a spot of forest bathing, and a forest floor full of all sorts of interesting things for littlies to peer at, including of course, snowdrops.
+The Lady Vale trail is suitable for all types of wheels (except, perhaps not kids scooters – ours haven’t fared so well here).

-Bicycle is often the first type of wheels associated with The Camel Trail due to the prevalence of bike rental places, but it’s also an excellent flat route for wheels of all kinds.
-The part from Wadebridge to Padstow (or vice versa) is the most traditionally scenic part, being coastal and skirting the Camel Estuary, but in fact all parts of the trail have their own beauty.
+Bicycle is often the first type of wheels associated with The Camel Trail (no rentals at the mo, you’ll need to bring your own), but it’s also an excellent flat route for wheels of all kinds.
+The part from Wadebridge to Padstow (or vice versa) is the most traditionally scenic part, being coastal and skirting the Camel Estuary, but in fact all parts of the trail have their own beauty alongside woodland, rivers and farmland.
+Find takeaway coffee at Wadebridge and Padstow, but the rest is by and large closed, so best pack your own drinks.

 Pentewan Valley Trail, Nr St Austell (3.4 miles one way)